 When you buy your pass online, you can print it at home or use it on your smartphone with the free Go City app.
 There’s no need to plan anything in advance; just show up at the first attraction, show your pass, and head on in.
 No tickets required!

 Using the pass for the first time activates it, and from there, you’re on the clock.
 Because you’re dealing with calendar days, it’s best to activate your pass early in the morning to have the full day ahead of you.

 So why buy the Go San Francisco Pass?
 Couldn’t you just buy your tickets at the gate?

-First and foremost, it can save you up to 60% on admission to San Francisco’s top attractions.
+First and foremost, it can save you nearly 60% on admission to San Francisco’s top attractions.
 That’s huge.

 Second, it’s super-convenient.
 There are no tickets to keep track of; everything you need is in one place, right on your phone.
 And last, the Go San Francisco Pass saves you time on top of money by letting you skip the main ticket line at select attractions.

 Attractions Included on the Go San Francisco Pass

 The Go San Francisco Pass hooks you up with entry to more than 25 of the city’s hottest attractions.
 Below is a sample of them, along with their regular adult admission prices: